Meetyou-AI-Lab/CARE-MI/README.md

 **If the paper, codes, or the dataset inspire you, please kindly cite us:**

 ```
-@inproceedings{xiang2023caremi,
+@article{xiang2023care,
   title={CARE-MI: Chinese Benchmark for Misinformation Evaluation in Maternity and Infant Care},
   author={Xiang, Tong and Li, Liangzhi and Li, Wangyue and Bai, Mingbai and Wei, Lu and Wang, Bowen and Garcia, Noa},
-    booktitle={OpenReview},
+  journal={arXiv preprint arXiv:2307.01458},
   year={2023}
 }
 ```